Playstore Icon

 If we sell our gold jewellery within 3 years of buying it, we don't need to worry about any additional taxes as it gets calculated with our income tax itself.

 But after three years, the return on our gold investment is considered a long-term capital gain, and we need to pay 20% of our capital gains as a tax, with the addition of any surcharge, and 4% cess, with indexation benefits.
 Moreover, we also need to pay the additional GST while buying physical gold.
+This means the purchase price of gold is adjusted after factoring in inflation.
+So, a plethora of taxes is applicable when it comes to physical gold investments.

 The taxes on mutual fund returns and gold ETFs are similar to that on physical gold, i.e. 20% plus 4% cess for long-term capital gains.
 SGB returns, on the other hand, are taxed differently.
 After 8 years of holding an SGB, our returns get tax-free.